carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 ![](benchmark/figures_mac/schema_insert_bar_e7.png)

-We see the same trends as before: size-based is faster, index only on hashes does'nt provide much.
+We see the same trends as before: size-based is faster, index only on hashes doesn't provide much.
 However, it's interesting to note that (10.) performs better than the other "normal" schemas.

 Let's turn the attention to select performance: